It’s game day,

 I thought I would never miss a field of rock solid dirt,

-I even happened to left a piece of myself out on that field.
+I even happened to take a piece of the field with me when I left.